SimaoPinto999/SO-linux-recycle-bin/README.md

 * Simão Pinto - 126099

 ## Description
 This project is a Recycle Bin simulator for Linux-based systems, implemented entirely in **Shell Script (Bash)**.
-Developed as part of the **"Sistemas Operativos"** university course, the goal is to provide a safe alternative to the dangerous `rm` command, allowing users to move files and directories to a quarantine area where they can be inspected, restored to their original location, or permanently deleted.

-The system maintains detailed metadata (original name, source path, deletion date, permissions, and owner) to ensure accurate and complete restoration.
+Developed as part of the **"Sistemas Operativos"** university course.
+This system maintains detailed metadata (original name, source path, deletion date, permissions, and owner) to ensure accurate and complete restoration.

 ## Installation
 No complex installation is required, as the system is a *standalone* Bash script.